 We boosted the public profile of English Heritage.
 I dreamt up a series called Restoration with Jane Root the comptroller of BBC2 which was a big success.
 I also did a number of solo programmes including an eight part history of building on Channel 5.
 More books followed including histories of other royal palaces and a history of Ancient Monuments in Britain which was published in 2013.
 I was very active internationally being the president of the European Heritage Heads Forum the international gathering of national heritage chiefs.
 At home we managed to rescue a series of really important buildings: Ditherington Flax Mill, Apethorpe Hall, the Evans Silver factory, Harmondsworth barn and were involved in almost continuous legal battles on new skyscrapers in London.

 English Heritage however was at the bottom of the pile as far as Labour priorities were concerned and we were cut every year financially.
 We fixed our hopes on the Tories getting in.
-When they did the financial situation had turned and we were immediately cut by a third.
+When they did the financial situation had turned and we were immediately cut by a half.
 So in 2010 we started working on a bid to get the National Heritage Collection out of government and into an independent charity.
 This was successful and the government gave us £80m in 2013 to do this.

-Amidst a whirlwind of complexities and controversy at English Heritage I married Anna Keay in 2008.
+I married Anna Keay in 2008.
 We had, in fact, known each other for years.
 She is an historian too and had worked at English Heritage though she now runs the Landmark Trust.
 We threw ourselves in to restoring our 800 year old house in King’s Lynn and writing books.
 We had incredibly premature boy girl twins in 2008 when I was 46.
 Living with another writer who also has a big full time job means that we have to box and cox with the children but Anna let me have a good long run to finish my History of English Architecture called Building England and now I’m looking after the children while she finishes her biography of the Duke of Monmouth.